AndreyMZ/md-to-confluence/README.md

 #### Definition list

-Definition lists are not supported by Confluense Storage Format (CSF).
+Definition lists are not supported by CSF.
-The suggestion is here: https://jira.atlassian.com/browse/CONF-1322
+The feature suggestion is here: <https://jira.atlassian.com/browse/CONF-1322>.
+Vote for it.

 ### Extra syntax